-- all relevant Total Costs of Ownership (TCO) and benefits including transaction costs associated with acquisition, delivery, distribution, as well as other costs such as but not limited to holding costs, consumables, deployment, maintenance and disposal; - the technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality, including but not limited to an assessment of levels and currency of compliances, value adds offered, warranties, guarantees, repair and replacement policies, ease of inspection, ease of after sales service, ease of communications etc. - financial viability and capacity to supply without risk of default (competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history); - a strong element of competition in the allocation of orders or the awarding of contracts.
-This is achieved by obtaining a sufficient number of competitive quotations wherever practicable; - the safety requirements associated with both the product design and specification offered by suppliers and the evaluation of risk when considering purchasing goods and services from suppliers; - purchasing of goods and services from suppliers that demonstrate sustainable benefits and good corporate social responsibility; and - providing opportunities for businesses within the Shire boundaries to be given the opportunity to quote for providing goods and services wherever possible.
+- All relevant Total Costs of Ownership (TCO) and benefits including, transaction costs associated with acquisition, delivery, distribution, and other costs such as, although not limited to, holding costs, consumables, deployment, training, maintenance, and disposal, - The technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions, and any relevant methods of assuring quality.
+This includes, although is not limited to, an assessment of compliances, the supplier's resource availability, capacity and capability, value-adds offered, warranties, guarantees, repair and replacement policies, and response times, ease of inspection and maintenance, ease of after sales service, ease of communications, etc. - The supplier's financial viability and capacity to supply without the risk of default, including the competency of the prospective suppliers in terms of managerial and technical capabilities, and compliance history, - A strong element of competition by obtaining enough competitive quotations consistent with this policy, where practicable, - The safety requirements and standards associated with both the product design and the specification offered by suppliers and the evaluation of risk arising from the supply, operation, and maintenance, - The environmental, economic and social benefits arising from the goods, services or works required, including consideration of these benefits regarding the supplier's operations, in accordance with this policy and any other relevant Shire Policy including Local Economic Benefit, and - Analysis and management of risks and opportunities which may be associated with the purchasing activity, potential supplier/s and the goods or services required.